nGraph Compiler stack architecture

 codegen mode, nGraph generates and compiles code which can either call into highly optimized kernels like MKL-DNN or JITers like Halide.
 Although our team wrote kernels for nGraph for some operations, nGraph leverages existing kernel libraries such as MKL-DNN, Eigen, and MLSL.

 MLSL library is called when nGraph executes distributed training.
-At the time of the nGraph Beta release, nGraph achieved state of the art results for ResNet50 with 16 nodes and 32 nodes for TensorFlow* and MXNet*.
-We are excited to continue our work in enabling distributed training, and we plan to expand to 256 nodes in Q4 ‘18.
+For the nGraph Beta release, nGraph achieved state of the art results for ResNet50 with 16 nodes and 32 nodes for TensorFlow*.
+We are continuing to enable distributed training, including on multi-node systems.
 Additionally, we are testing model parallelism in addition to data parallelism.

 The other mode of execution is Direct EXecution (DEX).
 In DEX mode, nGraph can execute the operations by directly calling associated kernels as it walks though the IR instead of compiling via

 codegen.
 This mode reduces the compilation time, and it will be useful for training, deploying, and retraining a deep learning workload in production.
-In our tests, DEX mode reduced ResNet50 compilation time by 30X.
+In our tests, DEX mode reduced ResNet50 compilation time.

 nGraph further tries to speed up the computation by leveraging multi-threading and graph scheduling libraries such as OpenMP and TBB Flow Graph.